-This post will help you plan your Melbourne to Sydney drive along the coast.
-We rented a campervan and spent more than a week on this spectacular coastal route.
+This post shows you our Melbourne to Sydney drive along the coast.
+To get from Melbourne to Sydney we rented a campervan and then spent more than a week on this scenic coastal route.

-We followed the Pacific coast all the way from Melbourne to Sydney, first heading south to Phillips Island and Wilsons Promontory after which we turned north.
-And this coastal journey became such a huge trip!
-This beautiful part of Australia gave us so much that I divided the story in a series of blog posts, to be able to show you it all more in detail.
-Here it begins…
+We followed the Pacific coast from Melbourne to Sydney, first south to Phillips Island and Wilsons Promontory and then north towards Sydney.
+And this coastal drive became such a huge trip!
+This beautiful part of Australia gave us so much that I had to divide our travel story in a series of blog posts, to be able to show you it all.

 So we were travelling with a campervan, you can see our vehicle here.
 This is Hyams Beach in southern New South Wales.

 What is the Pacific Coast on the Melbourne to Sydney drive like?
 Sandy beaches and green hills, pretty seaside towns, national parks, bushland and forests – and kangaroos jumping on the roadside!

 On our journey we passed vast rural areas of Victoria and southern New South Wales, there were dry plains and green countryside, and countless beaches.
 Australia really has beaches, and so many of them that it won’t get too crowded at any time, just choose your beach.

 The Melbourne to Sydney drive along the coast makes 1400 kilometres (1341 km on my route map) without side trips.
 But you have to add a couple of hundred km since you won’t just keep on main roads.